 The port city of Brindisi, which lies on the Adriatic Sea, in the Apulia region of Italy, is a town that grows on you with time.
 One doesn’t fall immediately in love with the place.
 As a matter of fact, one might be put off at first glance.
 The city has certainly seen better times.
 Legend has it that the place was founded by Diomedes.
 Since then, the city has seen invasions, wars, earthquakes, plagues, and countless other disasters.
 But, it is still here.
 And it is beautiful, in its own unique way!

-While Brindisi is normally a city that tourists pass through rather quickly, to catch a boat to Greece or some other destination, I decided to settle down there for a few days and to give myself a chance to really explore the city.
-I am glad that I did!
+While Brindisi is normally a city that tourists pass through rather quickly, to catch a boat to Greece or some other destination, I decided to settle down there for a few days, and to give myself a chance to really explore the city.
+I am glad I did!

-Note: this blog is written in English, and Spanish, and the author takes no responsibility for the quality of any translations that may appear.
-If you have enjoyed this post, please feel free to visit our archives for more posts from bella Puglia, as well as other Italian destinations.
+Note: This blog is written in English and Spanish, and the author takes no responsibility for the quality of any other translations that may appear.
+If you have enjoyed this post, please, check out our archives for more posts from bella Puglia, as well as other Italian destinations.
 Grazie!